-- Explore the properties of MOS capacitors. - Analyze the various characteristics of MOSFET devices. - Describe the various CMOS design parameters and their impact on performance of thedevice. - Discuss the device level characteristics of BJT transistors. - Identify the suitable mathematical technique for simulation. •
+- Develop the properties of MOS capacitors. - Analyze the various characteristics of MOSFET devices. - Examine the various CMOS design parameters and their impact on performance of the device. - Inspect the device level characteristics of BJT transistors. - Identify the suitable mathematical technique for simulation.